Who doesn’t love bacon? The smell alone is enough to rouse even the most die-hard sleepy head from bed. But who loves the mess? Not me!

-Preheat oven 450 degrees F. Place parchment paper on pan.
-Place slices of bacon on pan, place in oven and bake for about 5 minutes.
+Preheat oven 450 degrees F. Place parchment paper on a pan.
+Place slices of bacon on the pan, place in oven, and bake for about 5 minutes.

 For roasting pan: Cut a few small slits in the parchment paper to let the grease run into the bottom of the pan.
-Turn bacon slices over with tongs and continue baking at 3 minute intervals.
-Check bacon and flip until desired crispiness.
-Total time depends on the amount of bacon and the thickness of the strips.
+Turn bacon slices over with tongs and continue baking at 3-minute intervals.
+Check the bacon and flip until desired crispiness.
+The total time depends on the amount of bacon and the thickness of the strips.

 Once it is to your liking, place bacon between paper towels with tongs.